Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

         - In this mode, AutoMove will attempt up to 30 mils (in 5mil steps) of nudging in each perpendicular direction to try to find a passing solution
         - Enable modifier key or lock behavior through GUI (will persist even when not launched from GUI)
     - Hold ALT to place the Designator/Comment at 90° rotation instead.
+    - Hold ALT and Right-Click to center and hide the Designator/Comment
     - CTRL and ALT can be combined
 ## Any-Angle Autopositioning
 - Enable or Disable through GUI (will persist even when not launched from GUI)